-He is an energetic charismatic speaker, eminently practical not only with a clear understanding of school processes and structures but also a point blank refusal to let those structures inhibit teachers from creating innovative, engaging and highly effective lessons to bring the best out of all children.
+He is an energetic, charismatic speaker, eminently practical not only with a clear understanding of the processes and structures all schools deal with - and how to get them right - but also a point blank refusal to let those structures inhibit teachers from creating innovative, engaging and highly effective lessons to bring the best out of all children.

-And by all children, we mean all children - from the disaffected underachiever to the troublesome school refuser to the child who just finds it too hard.
+And by all children, we mean all children - from the disaffected underachiever to the academic high flyer in search of a challenge to the child who just finds it all too hard.

 Ian Taylor was one of the most inspirational presenters I have ever experienced on a training course and I wished the staff could’ve all been there

 Inspiring, provoking and reassuring.
 Ian left us energised about maths and how we can teach it

 Thank you so much for the session that you led last week, it was a real tonic.
 You are a bundle of enthusiasm with a realistic grasp of a teacher’s job and offer lots of practical and relevant suggestions